 Many firms also include a period of monitoring and maintenance after the page goes live, which is important because Wikipedia pages are edited by the community and can be modified or even nominated for deletion at any time after publication.

-The cost of a Wikipedia page is not about the cost of writing the article.
-It is about the expertise required to create something that will survive in a hostile editorial environment.
-Wikipedia's volunteer editors are skeptical of new articles about companies and public figures by default, and they should be, because most of those articles are promotional.
+The cost of a Wikipedia page covers the expertise required to create something that will survive in a hostile editorial environment.
+Wikipedia's volunteer editors are skeptical of new articles about companies and public figures by default.
+They should be.
+Most of those articles are promotional.

-A professional firm brings knowledge of Wikipedia's policies, relationships with the editorial community, experience with the review process, and the judgment to know when a project is viable and when it is not.
-You are paying for a realistic assessment, a properly executed process, and a page that will actually last.
+A professional firm brings knowledge of Wikipedia's policies, relationships with the editorial community, experience with the review process, and the judgment to know when a project is viable.
+You are paying for a realistic assessment, a properly executed process, and a page built to last.

 Ask any potential provider these questions.
 Do they conduct a notability assessment before starting work?
 Will they decline the project if the subject does not meet notability?
 What is their success rate, meaning how many of the pages they create are still live after one year?
 Do they disclose their paid editing to Wikipedia in accordance with the platform's terms of service?
 And what happens if the page gets deleted?